 Unlimited horsepower boating is permitted on Paint Creek Lake.
 Three launch ramps provide access to the lake.
 Fuel and dock rentals are offered seasonally.
 A boat swim area is available near the swimming beach.

 Paint Creek State Park Campground offers nearly 200 pet-friendly campsites including Electric, Full hookup, and Premium deck sites.
 The campground also includes two Camper Cabins (no pets; no smoking).
 A small Equestrian campground is located on the south side of the lake away from the family campground.
-Reservations are required for all camping.
+Reservations are required for camping.
+During the winter camping season, facilities may be limited.
+Full-hookup sites do not have water at the site; fees are reduced accordingly.

 The park features a 21-hole disc golf course.
 Equipment rental is available from the camp store.